Meno by Plato Simplified

 He may be made to do the same with all geometry and every other branch of knowledge.
 Now, has any one ever taught him all this?
 You must know about him, if, as you say, he was born and bred in your house.

-MENO: And I am certain that no one ever did teach him.
+I am certain that no one ever did teach him.

-SOCRATES: And yet he has the knowledge?
+Yet he has the knowledge.

-If there have been always true thoughts in him, both at the time when he was and was not a man, which only need to be awakened into knowledge by putting questions to him, his soul must have always possessed this knowledge, for he always either was or was not a man?
+If there have been always true thoughts in him, both at the time when he was and was not a man, which only need to be awakened into knowledge by putting questions to him, his soul must have always possessed this knowledge, for he always either was or was not a man.

 If the truth of all things always existed in the soul, then the soul is immortal.
 Wherefore be of good cheer, and try to recollect what you do not know, or rather what you do not remember.

-MENO: I feel, somehow, that I like what you are saying.
+I like what you are saying.

-I, Meno, like what I am saying.
-Some things I have said of which I am not altogether confident.
 But that we shall be better and braver and less helpless if we think that we ought to enquire, than we should have been if we indulged in the idle fancy that there was no knowing and no use in seeking to know what we do not know;—that is a theme upon which I am ready to fight, in word and deed, to the utmost of my power.

-SOCRATES: Then, as we are agreed that a man should enquire about that which he does not know, shall you and I make an effort to enquire together into the nature of virtue?
+Thus, a man should enquire about that which he does not know, shall you and I make an effort to enquire together into the nature of virtue?

-MENO: By all means, Socrates.
+By all means, Socrates.
 And yet I would much rather return to my original question, Whether in seeking to acquire virtue we should regard it as a thing to be taught, or as a gift of nature, or as coming to men in some other way?